mounirelbakkali1/gathergrid-jakartaee-app/README.md

 ### GatherGrid

-> web Jakarta EE based application developped using next technologies:
+> web Jakarta EE based application developped to  enable users to create, promote, manage, and participate in events.
+This platform provides event organizers with a user-friendly way to plan and promote events, while participants can search for, register for, and interact with various types of events

+### Technologies

 #### 1. Wildfly as provider (Application Server)
 #### 2. MYSQL database